Invariants in Quantum Geometry

-Throughout the article, we introduced geometric objects like a compact surface and region.
+Throughout the article, we introduced geometric objects like a compact surface and solid region.
 We also remarked that time-ordering is either implicitly or explicitly defined, hinting that a cause and effect event is at play.
 Furthermore, causality is preserved under the appropriate equivalence relation.

 Quantum geometry was developed in the mid-nineties by several researchers and a detailed reference can be found in \cite{0264-9381-21-15-R01}, \cite{rovelli2004quantum} and \cite{Thiemann:2007zz}.
 From these articles, one can see that quantum geometry is in a way, describing the discretization of space-time.
 In \cite{Rovelli_2011}, Rovelli described quantum geometry as a subject on quanta of space-time.
 Using canonical quantization, he and his fellow co-author quantized area of a surface, which counts the number of times a spin network graph intersects a surface.
 See \cite{rovelli1995discreteness}.
 Their result was the first to show how the piercing number, can be used to compute area, in quantum geometry.